softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule750/activatePublicPort.md

 ## Overview
-<b>Note:</b> All error handling and parameter documentation is referencing behavior available on January 4th, 2019.

-<h3>Behavior deprecated on January 4th, 2019</h3>

-Activates the public network port

-<h3>NEW!
-Behavior on January 4th, 2019</h3>

 Activate a server's public network interface to the maximum available speed.
 This operation is an alias for [[SoftLayer_Hardware_Server/setPublicNetworkInterfaceSpeed]] with a $newSpeed of -1 and a $redundancy of "redundant".

 Receipt of a response does not indicate completion of the configuration change.
 Any subsequent attempts to request the interface change speed or state, while changes are pending, will result in a busy error.